 College/University Transfer students in A.F.A. and A.S.-Engineering programs meet with an Academic Advisor in their first semester.
 After that, students are assigned a Faculty Advisor who is available during regularly-scheduled office hours.

 Associate in Applied Science (A.A.S.) students in degree, diploma, and certificate programs meet with an Academic Advisor in their first semester.
 After that, students are assigned a Faculty Advisor who is available during regularly-scheduled office hours.

 In addition, the Academic Advising Center offers these resources and services to support students in setting and attaining academic and career goals:

 - First Year Experience: Academic Advisors provide a structured program of services for select first-time-in-college students.
 Services include academic advising, career exploration and goal-setting, and other activities designed to engage new students.

 - Academic Success Counseling: Academic Advisors help students address academic difficulties such as low grades, poor study habits, and test anxiety.
 They also assist students with general problem solving and with the challenges of balancing college, work, and family.
 Academic Advisors also refer students to other academic support services on campus as appropriate.

 - Workshops: Workshops are offered on stress management, test anxiety, time management, improving academic success, practical college survival strategies, and many other topics.

 The Student Success Department works collaboratively to provide resources to enhance the student experience, along with programs and prevention services to address and alleviate barriers to completion.
-The mission is achieved through outreach efforts including Fostering Bright Futures, the Office of Volunteerism and Student Leadership, Pathways Male Mentoring Services, Single Stop, and Wellness Services.
+The mission is achieved through outreach efforts including Fostering Bright Futures, the Office of Volunteerism and Student Leadership, Pathways Male Mentoring Services, Student Advocacy and Support and Wellness Services.

 - Fostering Bright Futures